-S.No.
-Impact Predicted Suggestive measure 1 Disturbance of free movement/living of wild fauna Care will be taken that noise produced during vehicles movement for carrying OB and ore materials are within the permissible noise level.
+S. No. Impact Predicted Suggestive measure 1 Disturbance of free movement/living of wild fauna Care will be taken that noise produced during vehicles movement for carrying OB and ore materials are within the permissible noise level.
 Care will be taken that no hunting of animals (birds) carried out by labours.
-Labours will not be allowed to discards food, plastic etc., which can attract animals near the core site.
+If wild animals are noticed crossing the core zone, it will not be disturbed at all Laborers will not be allowed to discards food, plastic etc., which can attract animals near the core site

 Only low polluting vehicle will be allowed for carrying ore materials.
-All vehicles allowed in the project site area will have to provide pollution under control certificate at the end of three months Noise level will be within permissible limit (silent zone-50dB during day time) as per noise pollution (regulation and control), rules, 2000, CPCB norms 2 Harvesting of flora No tree cutting, chopping, lumbering, uprooting of shrubs and herbs should be allowed Collections of economically important plants will be fully restricted
+All vehicles allowed in the project site area will have to provide pollution under control certificate at the end of three months Noise level will be within permissible limit (silent zone- 50dB during day time) as per noise pollution (regulation and control), rules, 2000, CPCB norms 2 Harvesting of flora No tree cutting, chopping, lumbering, uprooting of shrubs and herbs should be allowed Collections of economically important plants will be fully restricted